This post may contain affiliate links. Learn more.

 6. Risk factors

-Some of the major things we considered in this review were:
+Some of the major factors considered in the selection process include:

 - How many positive reviews a product received.
-Products with a ton of reviews and an overall high rating on a site such as Amazon always get our attention.
+Products with a ton of reviews and an overall high rating across the internet (on sites like Amazon) always get our attention.

-- The cost of the shampoo (our main goal is to review products that fit all kind of budgets).
+- The cost of the shampoo (our main goal is to review products that fit all budget classes).

 - The type of hair and scalp for which the dandruff shampoo works best.